 In a standard ultimatum game, one player proposes a division of a sum of money between himself and his partner.
-For example, if the first player is given 10 dollars, they can take 5 and give the other 5 to their partner, or take 9 dollars 99 cents and give 1 cent to their partner.
+For example, if the first player is given \$10, they can take \$5 and give the other \$5 to their partner or take \$9.99 and give 1 cent to their partner.
 The other player can choose whether to accept the division.
 If players are perfectly rational and self-interested, they should accept any nonzero offer.
-However, in experiments players often reject non-fair divisions.
+However, in experiments players often reject unfair divisions.

-Nowak et al hypothesised that this might be explained by individuals being bad at judging payoffs and strategies, and they incorporated this into a model.
-They found that such mistakes favour fairness, because it leads to a relative advantage in repeated interactions, at least when not all strategies are always present in the population (D. G. Rand, Tarnita, Ohtsuki, & Nowak, 2013).
+Rand et al. (2013) hypothesized that this might be explained by individuals being bad at judging payoffs and strategies, and they incorporated this into a model.
+They found that such mistakes favor fairness, because it leads to a relative advantage in repeated interactions, at least when not all strategies are always present in the population.